almond-sh/almond-scalafmt/README.md

 Open the JupyterLab command palette, by clicking on the "Commands" tab in the left sidebar.
 Quickly find the almond-scalafmt commands above by typing `fmt` in the search box.

+To revert the formatting in a cell, put the cursor in this cell, and hit the undo shortcut (Command + Z on macOS).

 These commands work when using the [almond](https://github.com/almond-sh/almond) Scala kernel `0.10.8`, or a higher version.

 ## Contributing